raynaythegreat/clipz/README.md

 1. **Enter Video URL**: Paste any video URL from YouTube, TikTok, Instagram, etc.
 2. **Analyze**: Click "Analyze Video" to extract video information
-3. **Generate Clips**: The AI will automatically identify viral moments
+3. **Generate Clips**: The AI will automatically identify viral moments with smart captions
-4. **Review Clips**: Browse through generated clips with AI captions
+4. **Preview Clips**: Click the play button to preview each clip
+5. **Copy Captions**: Click the copy button to copy captions for easy pasting
-5. **Upload**: Select a clip and upload directly to your social media accounts
+6. **Download/Upload**: Download clips (caption auto-copied) or upload to social media

 ## Supported Platforms